The Gamma Function via Interpolation: Existing Approaches

-The Lanczos approximation is brilliant and elegant, and has been analyzed extensively; see for example \cite{Luke,Luke2,Pugh,Godfrey}.
+The Lanczos approximation has been analyzed extensively; see for example \cite{Luke,Luke2,Pugh,Godfrey}.
 Other methods, such as those of Spouge \cite{Spouge} and those based on quadrature \cite{Trefethen2006,Trefethen2007,Dubuc} have also been explored.
-More recently, Chebyshev expansions have been applied directly to the Stirling series \cite{Reinartz}.
+More recently, Chebyshev expansions have been applied directly to the Stirling series \cite{Reinartz}, which results in an expansion fo the form \eqref{eqn:F_N}; we will not pursue this any further.

-In this work, we will use a simple tool, interpolation, to obtain an approximation of $\Gamma(z)$.
-As we will show below, choosing the interpolation points of a scaled version of the Gamma function produces various approximations, among which are those of Lanczos and Spouge.
-The point distribution then determines the ultimate level of accuracy.
-Our approach makes it possible to easily obtain and program approximations, which converge rapidly in regions of the complex $z$ plane that are of interest.
-In particular we can obtain higher levels of accuracy than the Lanczos approximation, with a comparable amount of computational expense.